obsidian-toaster/platform/tooling/openshift/openshift-vm.md

 vagrant up --provider virtualbox
 ```

-# Deploy OpenShift using Minishift
+# Setup OpenShift using Minishift

 Minishift is a Go Application which has been created from Minikube project of Kubernetes.
 It extends the features proposed by the Kubernetes client to package/Deploy
 OpenShift within a VM machine.
 Different hypervisors are supported as Virtualbox, xhyve & VMWare.
 You can find more information about Minishift like also how to intall from the project: